JamesBerg1956/responsive-portfolio/README.md

-   X resize h1 header across all pages to match wireframe X enlarge hr tag under "Contact" header to match wireframe X use bootstrap breakpoints to stack images to match wireframes all pages
+   X resize h1 header across all pages to match wireframe X enlarge hr tag under "Contact" header to match wireframe X use bootstrap breakpoints to stack images to match wireframes X add link to first homework with image all pages
    X add alt tags to images
    add comments